-Initially, debt is measured at fair value less transaction costs.
-After initial recognition it is measured at amortized cost using the effective interest method.
+At initial recognition, all loans, borrowings and bonds issued are measured at fair value less the cost incurred to obtain a loan or borrowing.
+After initial recognition interest-bearing loans and debt securities are measured at amortized cost using the effective interest method.